mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

    ```
    mongo "mongodb://<service-object-name>.<namespace>.svc.cluster.local:27017/?replicaSet=<replica-set-name>"
    ```
-<em>NOTE: You can access the MongoDB instance only from within a pod
-running in the cluster.</em>
+**NOTE**: You can access each `mongod` process in the replica set only from within a pod running in the cluster.

 ## Scale a Replica Set